Whitenose whipray: Uses

 The species is caught in large quantities by bottom trawling, demersal tangle netting, trammel netting, and Danish seine fishing in India, Malaysia, and Indonesia.
-The flesh is consumed fresh or preserved by salting and drying, and the vertebrae are dried and exported to the Far East.
-The skins are dried and used in the manufacture of bags, wallets, belts, and shoes.
+The flesh is consumed fresh or preserved by salting and drying, and the cartilage (vertebrae) is dried and exported to the Far East.
+The skins are dried and used in the manufacture of galuchat bags, wallets, belts, and shoes.